 Today we swap the bikes for our hiking shoes as we explore the stunning Sinharaja Rainforest Reserve on foot.
-Our expert guides and their wealth of wildlife knowledge will put us in good stead to explore the reserve and see some of the unique wildlife in the area.
+Our expert guides and their wealth of wildlife knowledge will put us in good stead to explore this UNESCO World Heritage Site and see some of the unique wildlife in the area.
 We will transfer in the van (depending on the season) to ensure we are in the best spot to start and end the hike.
 We expect to be out for about 4 hours, with a few special stops along the way for some snacks to keep the energy levels up.
-Head back to the hotel mid-afternoon so we can enjoy the quaint charm of our unique accommodation.
+We'll head back to the hotel aroaund mid-afternoon so we can enjoy the quaint charm of our unique accommodation.

-Our final ride is one to remember as we pedal all the way from our rainforest lodge to the coast and the old port city of Galle.
+Today's ride is one to remember as we pedal 50 kilometers down from the rainforest towards the coast and the old port city of Galle.
 The ride starts with a brilliant, 25km descent with only short sections of plateau or incline.
 What starts out as a patchy, tea estate road then becomes a smooth, well-made road without too much traffic and with just the right degree of twists and turns to keep it interesting.
-We continue to pass through tea plantations and villages until lunch, then we are in rice growing territory until we reach our destination.

 What's the Riding Like?